ricardomm7/leaflink/docs/sprintB/us007/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** Every vehicle should have a checkup frequency associated.
-* **AC3:** When creating a checkup, the vehicle should not have a checkup scheduled within the estimated frequency.
+* **AC3:** A vehicle should not have a check-up registered before its acquisition date.

 ### 1.4.
 Found out Dependencies